TheJgod/news_classification/README.md

 ## Agent Architecture and Decision-Making Process

-The system uses two key AI models:
+The system uses:

-1. FlagLLMReranker (BAAI/bge-reranker-v2-gemma)
-   - Ranks news articles based on relevance to predefined categories.
-   - Used in classify_news() to compute relevance scores for each category.
-3. OpenAI GPT-4o-mini
+1. OpenAI GPT-4o-mini
    - Processes user goals and retrieves relevant articles.
    - Used in get_relevant_articles() to select articles aligned with user objectives.